PKSHATechnology-Research/camphr/docs/source/notes/finetune_transformers.rst

                    model.pretrained=bert-base-multilingual-cased  \
                    model.lang.name=ja # Japanese

-.. |use-cuda| replace:: If CUDA is avaiable, enabled automatically.
+.. |use-cuda| replace:: If CUDA is avaiable, it will be enabled automatically.

 :note: |use-cuda|